 The Michigan Gaming Control Board (MGCB) released a brief statement welcoming several new online operators to the market and, among them, PokerStars.
 The popular poker site is also available in New Jersey and Pennsylvania.
 It’s also noted that users only have to create one account to access all three states.

-Overall, 10 mobile sportsbooks and online casinos launched on Jan.
+Overall, 10 mobile sportsbooks and real money online casinos launched on Jan.
 22 (with more following.)

 The takeaway: It may not sound like much, but online poker in three states is a pretty big deal for PokerStars.
 There is also a chance Michigan joins the multi-state poker agreement.
 This would allow customers to compete against other poker players in other states, including Delaware and Nevada.
 For now, baby steps.